 "I think he's trying to focus the public's attention on the jobs issue and get away from the health care fights and some of the other stuff," Stark had said Friday morning, noting he'll be unable to accompany the president because he'll be stuck in Washington, D.C., as Congress grapples with a jobs bill and health care issues.

 Solyndra makes thin-film, tube-shaped solar modules that maximize energy output while minimizing installation costs.
-The new plant, which will be twice as
+The new plant, which will be twice as large as the existing one, is projected to create 3,000 temporary construction jobs and an estimated 1,000 long-term production jobs.

 Along with Thursday's news that Tesla Motors and Toyota are partnering to build all-electric cars at Fremont's recently shuttered New United Motor Manufacturing Inc., or NUMMI, plant, the city is gaining a reputation of being green-jobs magnet.